Los Angeles Illegal Search + Seizure Defense Lawyer

 Sometimes, however, suspects are subjected to illegal searches, and many times, these suspects are unaware that their rights have been violated.
-Eric D. Davis, Attorney at Law understands the nuances of search and seizure laws and is here to aggressively protect your privacy and your rights.
+Los Angeles illegal search and seizure lawyer Eric D. Davis, Attorney at Law understands the nuances of search and seizure laws and is here to aggressively protect your privacy and your rights.
 If you are facing criminal charges and you think that you have been the victim of an illegal search, call us today to receive high-quality and trustworthy legal representation.
 Together, we will challenge the illegal search or seizure and help you receive a fair shot at your freedom.

 Generally, a warrant is needed for law enforcement officers to search or seize property in your home, your computer, your phone, your car, or in bags that you carry.
 While police may ask you to consent to a search, it is important to know that you are not compelled to give your consent, and it is your right to ask them to obtain a warrant.
 The process for obtaining a warrant slows down the investigative process, and you may eventually need to allow police to search your property, but until the warrant is obtained, you have the right to your privacy.

 There are increasingly more exceptions to the requirement for a warrant, so having a trusted Los Angeles criminal defense attorney to protect your best interests is imperative for defending your privacy and freedom.
 For instance, a spouse may have given consent for police to search your house without a warrant while you were not present, or incriminating evidence was in plain sight when you spoke with a police officer.
 No matter the circumstances of the search and seizure, you have a right to understand your options and to know if your rights have been violated.
 Contact Eric D. Davis, Attorney at Law to get started.

 Can Illegally Obtained Evidence Be Used Against You in Court in Los Angeles?